In year 8 students have 25 lessons a week, these are allotted as follows:

 Art

 Masks – investigate masks from different cultures.
-Design and make a Tiki mask.
+Design and make a tiki mask

-Bees – explore a range of printing techniques including mono and relief printing.
+Bees – explore a range of printing techniques including mono and relief printing

 Figures – learn the proportions of the human figure.
-Create paintings inspired by the work of pop artist Keith Haring.
+Create paintings inspired by the work of pop artist, Keith Haring

 Visit our art page for more information